 What is root canal treatment?

-Also known as root canal therapy, it’s a process designed to save a tooth that in essence is dying or is already dead.
+Also known as root canal therapy, a root canal is an endodontic procedure, meaning a treatment carried out inside the tooth to preserve an infected tooth or a tooth with inflamed pulp.
+Essentially, it’s a process designed to save a tooth that is dying or is already dead.

-In simple terms, it involves removing infected or dead pulp from the affected tooth before filling and sealing the cavity to prevent the infection spreading.
-Typically root canal treatment involves 2 dental visits to complete.
+In simple terms, it involves removing the infected or dead pulp from the affected tooth before filling and sealing the cavity to prevent the infection from spreading.
+Typically root canal treatment involves two dental visits to complete.

-The pulp is the lifeline of a tooth and serves to nourish a tooth as it develops and grows.
-It provides both nutrients and oxygen to give feeling to the tooth.
+The pulp is the lifeline of a tooth and serves to nourish the tooth as it develops and grows.
+It provides both nutrients and oxygen to give a feeling to the tooth.

-Located in the centre of the tooth, the pulp chamber contains an intricate system of nerves, blood vessels and soft tissue or pulp.
-Once it becomes infected, the whole area needs to be thoroughly cleaned and disinfected.
+The pulp chamber — located in the tooth’s centre — contains an intricate system of nerves, blood vessels and soft tissue or pulp.
+Once it becomes infected, the whole area must be thoroughly cleaned and disinfected.

-Once a tooth is fully developed the surrounding tissues provide nourishment, which means that it can function without its pulp and in many cases can remain in the mouth indefinitely.
+Once a tooth is fully developed, the surrounding tissues provide nourishment, meaning it can function without its pulp and, in many cases, remain in the mouth indefinitely.

 Before commencing the root canal procedure, our dentist will numb the area of your mouth with a local anaesthetic, and if you prefer, you can also request dental sedation to remove all feelings of anxiety and put you into a relaxed state.

-At this point, an x-ray will be taken of your tooth to measure the depth of the canal to ensure it is properly cleaned.
+At this point, an x-ray will be taken of your tooth to measure the canal’s depth to ensure it is properly cleaned.

-A second visit and final part of the root canal procedure involves capping the tooth with a crown to provide additional protection and support.
+A temporary filling is placed to seal the tooth.
+At your follow-up appointment, the filling will be removed, and an artificial crown will be placed to restore function and provide additional protection and support.
 The tooth now continues to function just like your other teeth.

-The success rate of root canal therapy is high when the tooth is treated at the right time, and moreover, it can provide a permanent solution.
+The success rate of root canal therapy is high when the tooth is treated at the right time and can provide a permanent solution.

 Compared to the alternative of tooth extraction and replacing the tooth with a dental implant, there are several advantages:

-- The tooth retains natural appearance and function
+- The tooth retains its natural appearance and function

 - Normal biting and sensation are maintained